krateoplatformops/azuredevops-provider-kog-chart/README.md

   name: test-pipeline-kog-1                        # Name of the pipeline
 ```

-##### Main changes w.r.t. original OAS for `Pipeline`

-The schema for the request body of the `create` operation has been modified to include additional fields not documented in the original OpenAPI Specification (OAS) but required such (`configuration.repository` and `configuration.path`).

 #### PipelinePermission

 The `PipelinePermission` resource is used to manage permissions for Azure DevOps pipelines.